-Eric Thomas is a lutenist based in Edinburgh.
-He studied music at Edinburgh University, and went onto to pursue his interest in early music completing an MMus in Historically Informed Performance Practice, with the aid of a Carnegie-Cameron postgraduate bursary, jointly at The University of Glasgow and the Royal Conservatiore of Scotland.
+Eric Thomas is a lutenist based in Edinburgh, and plays with leading ensembles including the Dunedin Consort, Concerto Caledonia, RSNO, New Trinity Baroque, and Dowland Works with Dame Emma Kirkby.
+He studied jointly at The University of Glasgow and the Royal Conservatiore of Scotland, under the supervision of John Butt and receiving lute tuition from Jamie Akers.
 Eric continued his studies at the Conservatorium van Amsterdam, studying lute and theorbo with Fred Jacobs, and also attended the Urbino Early Music Festival to study with Paul O’Dette and Dartington International Summer School for lessons with David Miller.
-Eric is currently a Phd candidate at the University of Southampton, under the supervision of Elizabeth Kenny and Laurie Stras, being awarded a Vice-Chancellor’s Scholarship to research the role of improvisation in early 16th century Italian lute music.
-Eric has played with the Kellie Consort, and has appeared in concert with Dame Emma Kirkby, as well appearing regularly with recorder player Annemarie Klein as part of Musica Mundana.
+Eric is currently a Phd candidate at the University of Huddersfield, under the supervision of Elizabeth Kenny and Laurie Stras, researching the role of improvisation in early 16th century Italian lute music.

 Born in Luxembourg, Annemarie Klein completed her undergraduate music degree at the University of Edinburgh, and her Master in recorder performance at the Lemmensinstituut in Leuven, Belgium, where she studied with Bart Coen and Bart Spanhove.
 Recent performance highlights include recitals with David Gerrard (harpsichord) and with her ensembles Musica Mundana (with Eric Thomas, lute and theorbo, focussing on music of the Renaissance and early Baroque) and Atelier 32:44 (with Ward Ginneberge, accordion, exploring the tail ends of the classical music repertoire).
 She has also recently performed a programme of Vivaldi solo concertos with Ensemble Ad Libitum in Luxembourg and France, and premièred a new work, alongside soloists from the Scottish Chamber Orchestra.
 Based in Edinburgh, Annemarie is regularly invited to teach at various residential courses and to guest-conduct recorder groups around the UK.